lilott8/CS220-Final/README.md

  - mapping is working
  - converted my child node class to fit this problem description
+ - added a controller to abstract and encapsulate the logic of my implementation
+ - laid the groundwork for the algorithms to be implemented

 ##TODO:
  - add error handling for inputs??